 • A device like a CD/ROM cause the computer to reboot or shut off when access.
 System freezes, blue screen, and/or turns off when using a high demand on resources application.

 • Sudden and random shut downs (system abruptly turns off).

 • System is running noticeably slower than you ever remember.
 You know there are no virus', spyware, and the hard drive is fine.
 If you suspect that your problem is software related, you can verify it by running a free scan from Uniblue using their Registry Booster.

 • Windows producing a Blue Screen of Death for no apparent reason (unrelated to drivers).

 There are only a few prevention methods, however sometimes it still cannot be avoided.

 • Room temperatures should be between 60F and 75F.
-If higher than 75F, be sure to provide lots of cool air flow into the computer and a hot air escape from the
+If higher than 75F, be sure to provide lots of cool air flow into the computer and a hot air escape from the system tower.

 Can't I Replace the Capacitors Instead of the Entire Motherboard or Component?